University of British Columbia Vancouver: Government and politics

 As an unincorporated area, UBC Vancouver has no mayor or council.
 Instead, the lands are owned in fee simple by the UBC Board of Governors, who perform many of the functions of a municipal government.
 Like at all other universities in British Columbia, the board is empowered by the University Act to make rules on the management and control of university property and buildings, make traffic and parking rules, and enforce its rules by fines.
 Uniquely for UBC Vancouver, the board is also vested with the authority to adopt a land use plan for the campus lands, subject to review by the Minister of Higher Education.
-An updated land use plan, named Campus Vision 2050, was adopted by UBC for the Point Grey campus lands in July 2024.
+An updated land use plan, named Campus Vision 2050, was adopted by UBC for the Point Grey campus lands in July 2024, which establishes a long-term framework for academic development, housing, transportation, sustainability and public realm improvements across the Point Grey campus while recognising Musqueam partnership in future planning.
 The UBC board's quasi-municipal powers are largely delegated to UBC Campus and Community Planning, a division of the university's vice-president of external relations.

 For the purposes of representation on the Metro Vancouver Board of Directors, UBC Vancouver is part of Electoral Area A. The current Electoral Area A director is Jen McCutcheon.

 For provincial elections, UBC Vancouver falls under the Vancouver-Point Grey electoral riding.
 The current Member of the Legislative Assembly is David Eby.

 For federal elections, UBC Vancouver is in the Vancouver Quadra electoral riding.
 The seat is held by Wade Grant.